Probiotic Foods for Kids: 6 Easy, Healthy Options

 - Reduces crying in babies with colic

-- Reduces likelihood and symptoms of eczema
+- Reduces the likelihood and symptoms of eczema

 - Prevents respiratory tract infections in day care and preschool